 Poliomyelitis: one immunization now claimed to be sufficient.

-Diphtheria, Tetanus and Pertussis (Whooping Cough): mainly for protection of children, given in a three-in-one inoculation which should be renewed after a few years.
+Diphtheria, Tetanus and Pertussis (Whooping Cough): mainly for protection of children, given in a three-in-one inoculation that should be renewed after a few years.

 Mumps, Measles and Rubella (German Measles): mainly for protection of children, given in a three-in-one inoculation said to be sufficient for a lifetime.